 In 2017, the Nature Conservancy of Canada (NCC) hired its first ever invasive species program director for Ontario.
 This positioned NCC to substantially ramp up tackling the spread of what has been called Canada’s worst invasive plant, using an impressive variety of tools and techniques.

-Marsh master and helicopter, Long Point, ON (Photo by NCC)
+Marsh master and helicopter, Long Point, ON (Photo by Giles Restoration Services Inc.)

 Tightly controlled and monitored by Health Canada’s Pest Management Regulatory Agency and the Ontario Ministry of Environment, Conservation and Parks, this treatment is used in emergency situations where phragmites has altered the environment so much that virtually nothing can live there.
 Similar programs have been used on the American side of the Great Lakes with resounding success.
 Extensive monitoring of plant, animal and insect populations, as well as water quality testing, is conducted before and after the product is used to ensure the environment and water supply remain safe.

-In 2016 and 2017, more than 2,700 acres (1,100 hectares) were treated through the use of a helicopter and marsh master (an amphibious vehicle that allows conservation staff to access areas infested with phragmites).
+Between 2016 and 2018, more than 1,100 hectares (2,700 acres) were treated through the use of a helicopter and marsh master (an amphibious vehicle that allows conservation staff to access areas infested with phragmites).
 This was a monumental task, with equipment challenges, tough working conditions and significantly more phragmites to treat than anticipated.
 But there is good news.
 Early aerial surveys already show marked improvement with more open water habitat and dramatically less phragmites.
 Once treated, follow-up often involves cutting, rolling and/or burning of standing dead stalks to allow native plants to re-establish.
 Any surviving phragmites plants are treated as needed.